-The Clemson Extension Master Gardener (CEMG) Program is administered by the Clemson University Cooperative Extension Service.
+The South Carolina Master Gardener Program is administered by the Clemson University Cooperative Extension Service.
 Introduced in Charleston County in 1981, the program is offered in more than half of the state's 46 counties and online.

-The CEMG Program is divided into two parts: instruction and service.
+The SC Master Gardener Program is divided into two parts: instruction and service.

 Instruction: Participants receive at least 40 hours of intensive, practical horticultural training during the Master Gardener Training Course (MGTC).
 Topics covered in the MGTC include soils and plant nutrition, entomology, plant physiology, plant pathology, vegetable gardening, tree and small fruit culture, lawn management, culture of woody ornamentals, and problem solving.
 Satisfying the instruction component requires regular classroom attendance and passing a final exam.

-Service: Participants will donate at least 40 hours of educational service in order to complete the program and receive the title of "Clemson Extension Master Gardener".
+Service: Participants will donate at least 40 hours of educational service in order to complete the program and receive the title of "South Carolina Master Gardener".